naev/naev/docs/manual/sec/intro.md

 * `outfits/`: contains all the outfits.
 * `scripts/`: this is an optional directory that contains all libraries and useful scripts by convention.
 It is directly appended to the Lua path, so you can `require` files in this directory directly without having to prepend `scripts.`.
 * `ships/`: contains all the ships.
+* `slots/`: contains information about the different ship slot types.
 * `snd/`: contains all the sound and music.
 * `spfx/`: contains all the special effects.
 Explosions are required by the engine and can not be removed.
 * `spob/`: contains all the space objects (planets, stations, etc.).